diegotorres03/web-components-repository/docs/step-by-step.md

 ```

 ### Activity 5: Implement the `trigger` and `on` attributes
-Let's enable this component to listen to events from other components by using `trigger` and `on` attributes.
+Let's enable this component to listen to events from other components by using the `trigger` and `on` attributes.
 In order to achieve this, we are going to be using the `registerTriggers` helper function from `web-components/src/global/web-tools.js`.
 Feel free to explore the source code for this function and any other component used on this workshop.
-First, let's import `registerTriggers`
+First, let's import `registerTriggers`:
 ```js
 // this is a set of global tools to simplify development import { html, registerTriggers } from '../../global/web-tools'